svelte-add/svelte-add/projects/svelte-add/README.md

 - You have to want _all_ the functionality a template includes—no more, no less.

-  `svelte-add` has app initializers that let you select the exact integrations wanted: `npm create @svelte-add/kit@latest`
+  Svelte Add has app initializers that let you select the exact integrations wanted: `npm create @svelte-add/kit@latest`

 - You have to fall back on following a third party tutorial that could be outdated or take a lot of work to add things missing from that template.

-  `svelte-add`'s "tutorials" are one step: `npx --yes svelte-add@latest graphql-server`
+  Svelte Add's "tutorials" are one step: `npx --yes svelte-add@latest graphql-server`

 - You have to rely on the maintainer keeping the template updated as the tools it uses change and the official Svelte app template it was built on changes.

-  `svelte-add`'s app initializers are always built on top of the latest version of the official Svelte app templates.
-Of course it still needs to be maintained as tools change (like Tailwind JIT or the future rewrite of mdsvex), but because it is in a central location and contributed to by many people, problems are found quickly, and fixes are for everyone—not just one specific template.
+  Svelte Add's app initializers are always built on top of the latest version of the official Svelte app templates.
+Of course it still needs to be maintained as tools change (like Tailwind JIT, SvelteKit's conversion to just a Vite plugin, or the future rewrite of mdsvex), but because it is in a central location and contributed to by many people, problems are found quickly, and fixes are for everyone—not just one specific template.

 ## 🪄 Built-in integration adders